djinna/docpad.gwenbell.com/src/documents/pages/belongings.html.md

 ---
-title: Buy
+title: Belongings
 layout: page
 pageOrder: 4
 ---

+I've lived with little for years, but the past year and a half I traveled the world with just one bag.
+I used to travel with wheeled luggage.
+Carrying everything you own in one bag as you travel is freeing.
+It's like learning to move all your weight into your own hands in crow.

-I live out of one bag, and have for more than a year.
-This is in answer to the one question I get most often: what do you carry with you?
+Belongings is in answer to the one question I get most often: what do you carry with you?

-I prefer the question: what didn't you leave behind?
-These are the things I didn't leave behind.
-These products reflect craftsmanship, longevity and beauty.
-Side: I don't make any money off you spending yours on these things.
+This isn't everything, but these are some of my belongings.
+The answer, not to the question 'what do you carry with you' but, 'what was so good you didn't delete it as you traveled?'

 + Bronners.
 I love it.
 I use it for everything.
 I took a 3 oz. bottle but wish I could have taken a gallon of the stuff.
 I hand washed my clothes with it, I wash my body with it, I would drink it in a pinch.